Government scrutiny changes the risk profile

 - For enterprise deployments, enforce telemetry and diagnostic policies through Intune or Group Policy rather than per-user settings.

-Verification.
-After changes, run a configuration audit.
-Use scripts or tools to dump the current state of privacy-related settings and compare against the baseline.
+After the changes, run a configuration audit.
+Use scripts or tools to dump the current state of privacy-related settings and compare them against the baseline.

 - Weekly: access logs from Azure AD for abnormal sign-ins.

-- Monthly: export privacy and diagnostic settings from endpoints and compare to expected values.
+- Monthly: export privacy and diagnostic settings from endpoints and compare them with expected values.

-- Quarterly: tabletop review of legal request handling and disclosure logs.
+- Quarterly: review legal request handling and disclosure logs.

-Use automation.
 Simple PowerShell scripts can export Windows diagnostic levels and app permission states.
-Use Azure Monitor for sign-in anomalies.
+Azure Monitor can flag sign-in anomalies.
 Keep the outputs with timestamps.

 - How to revoke camera and microphone access.

-- Why some telemetry is kept for security and what data it contains.
+- Why some telemetry is kept for security and what it contains.

 - How to use privacy profiles on shared devices.

-Keep the training short.
 One screen, one change.
-Show screenshots.
-I also publish a one-page FAQ that explains why a setting was changed and what it does.
+I also keep a one-page FAQ that explains why a setting changed and what it does.

 Bring legal counsel in early.
 Draft a standard legal request intake form and set thresholds for when counsel must review.
-For high-risk or ambiguous requests, require written legal advice before disclosure.
+For high-risk or unclear requests, require written legal advice before disclosure.

 Laws shift.
-Set up a simple watch list: the jurisdictions where your users, data or contracts sit.
+Keep a short watch list of the jurisdictions where your users, data or contracts sit.
 Subscribe to regulatory update feeds and add a monthly check to governance meetings.
 When a change looks likely to affect data handling, run a scoping exercise: which settings, which retention windows, which contracts.